-Credit scores are complex statistical models for predicting credit risk.
-While
+First, realize that credit scores are complex statistical models for predicting

-credit report reflects the best scores possible for your situation.
+credit report reflects the best possible score for your situation.

-Check your business credit report regularly and verify that the information in
+Check your business credit report regularly and verify that the information is

 Establish business credit with companies that report trades.
 Remember,